1924 Beijing Coup: Events

 In 1923 Cao Kun became president by bribing the National Assembly.
 His Zhili clique, whose military was commanded by Wu Peifu, had already established itself as the dominant military force in China through a succession of resounding military victories.
 However, Cao was not satisfied with being just a strongman and wished the prestige of being officially titled head of state.
-After ousting President Li Yuanhong from office, he openly offered $5000 to any member of parliament who would elect him president.
-There was massive public outrage against his plan but he succeeded despite a counter-bribe by Zhang Zuolin, Duan Qirui and Sun Yat-sen to not elect him.
-Inaugurated on Double Ten Day that year with a newly minted constitution, he subsequently neglected his duties as president to concentrate on defeating the rival warlord factions.
+After ousting President Li Yuanhong from office, Cao openly offered $5,000 to any member of parliament who would elect him president.
+There was massive public outrage against Cao's plan, but he succeeded despite a counter-bribe to not elect him, offered by Zhang Zuolin, Duan Qirui and Sun Yat-sen. Inaugurated on Double Ten Day that year (i.e., 10 October 1923) with a newly minted constitution, President Cao subsequently neglected his duties as president to concentrate on defeating the rival warlord factions.

-One of his subordinates, the semi-Zhili-affiliated Feng Yuxiang, became increasingly dissatisfied with Cao and Wu Peifu.
-His sympathies lay with Sun Yat-sen's Kuomintang government in Guangzhou, and Japan had also supplied him with 1.5 million yen (via warlord Zhang Zuolin) in hopes he would agree to topple the Cao government.
+One of Cao's subordinates, the semi-Zhili-affiliated Feng Yuxiang, became increasingly dissatisfied with Cao and Wu Peifu.
+Feng's sympathies lay with Sun Yat-sen's Kuomintang government in Guangzhou, and Japan had also supplied Feng with 1.5 million yen (via warlord Zhang Zuolin) in hopes that he would agree to topple the Cao government.
 The Japanese wanted to remove the Zhili government due to its strong anti-Japanese policy.
 In the autumn of 1924 the Zhili clique went to war with Zhang Zuolin's Fengtian clique in the Second Zhili–Fengtian War.
 With Wu at the helm of Zhili's armies, it was expected to be victorious.
 If the Fengtian clique was destroyed, the Zhili clique could finish off its few remaining rivals in the south with ease.